Afumoons/ATA/vector_memory/README.md

   usage, you may want to prune which fields are serialized or add a compact JSON representation.
-- Because this is research-only, failures in Chroma should **not** block live trading, but they will reduce the richness of future analysis.
+- Because this is research-only, failures in Chroma should **not** block live trading, but they will reduce the richness of future analysis and the strength of memory-based guidance.

+## Changelog (Docs)

+- 2026-03-21: Clarified usage in `job_research_strategies` for bonuses/vetoes
+  and kept general configuration guidance.